slawekzachcial/aws-athena-saml/README.md

 ### JDBC

-To perform JDBC test you will need a working Java Development Kit (JDK) as we need to compile and run our [AthenaSamlQuery.java](AthenaSamlQuery.java) class.
+To perform JDBC test you will need a working Java Development Kit (JDK) as we need to compile and run our [jdbc/AthenaSamlQuery.java](jdbc/AthenaSamlQuery.java) class.

 We also need Athena JDBC driver with AWS SDK that we can download from [this page](https://docs.aws.amazon.com/athena/latest/ug/connect-with-jdbc.html).